Export To PDF in MAUI DataGrid (SfDataGrid)

 Export DataGrid to PDF format with group summaries

-By default, the unbound rows in the data grid will not be exported to PDF.
-To export the SfDataGrid with unbound rows, set the DataGridPdfExportingOption.CanExportUnboundRow property to true.
+By default, unbound rows will not be exported to the PDF document.
+To include unbound rows when exporting the SfDataGrid, set the DataGridPdfExportingOption.CanExportUnboundRow property to true.

 DataGridPdfExportingOption option = new DataGridPdfExportingOption();